 We have witnessed a rapid adoption of video conferencing tools not just by remote teams, which were early adopters of this form of communication, but also by co-located teams.
-Although there have been some major security concerns that have surfaced for popular tools like Zoom, makers of video conferencing apps are working hard to figure solutions for this.
+Although there have been some major security concerns that have surfaced for popular tools like Zoom, makers of the best video conference apps are working hard to figure solutions for this.

-We have documented an exhaustive list of video conferencing apps towards the end of this post, however, here are our top 7 picks with a brief review on each:
+We have documented an exhaustive list of the best video conference apps towards the end of this post, however, here are our top 7 picks with a brief review on each:

 - Remo.co: It offers two products - Remo Conference and Remo Virtual Office.
 With features such as setting up virtual events with broadcast capabilities, creating virtual offices and networking in the virtual conference makes Remo.co a very powerful tool for enterprises.